-When representing HM The Queen and on certain other official occasions, the Lord-Lieutenant of Surrey wears a military-style navy blue uniform.
+When representing HM The King and on certain other official occasions, the Lord-Lieutenant of Surrey wears a military-style navy blue uniform.

 The jacket and trousers both have a scarlet trim.
 This is repeated on the peak cap, which carries a cap badge depicting the Tudor Rose.
 Detailing, such as buttons and shoulder boards, are silver rather than gold.
 There is also a sword with a steel scabbard.
 No Badge of Office exists for a male Lord-Lieutenant to wear with civilian clothes on other occasions.

 The Vice Lord-Lieutenant and male Representative Deputy Lieutenants wear a similar uniform (left); however, those with former military service – holding Naval, Army or Air Force rank of Colonel (or equivalent) or above – may opt to wear the uniform of their service.

 There is now a uniform for female Deputy Lieutenants, although those who have previously served in one of the Services may wear the uniform of their rank and service in which they last served.